Last Updated on: 27th October 2025, 07:44 pm

 Just before each stop, an announcement is played once in both Mandarin and English (it is a pre-recorded message and in perfect American accent so you will be able to understand) will tell passengers the name of the next stop and which side of the train the door will open.
 Inside the carriages above the doors are electronic line maps with the stops already passed indicated with a red light, future stops off and next stop flashing.

-There are no gaps between the carriage and the platform so it is good if you have luggage or heavy/large items, but it may be hard to get them in, depending on where you are getting on.
+There are no gaps between the carriage and the platform, and the metro floor and the platform floor are perfectly flush with each other, so it is easy to get on and off if you have luggage, but it may be hard to get them in, depending on where you are getting on, due to the amount of people inside.

-One word of warning, the doors close really fast and are automatic, it is unusual to find any station staff on the platform.
-While there are zones for lining up to enter the train and zones for leaving the train drawn onto the platform, unfortunately no one really abides by those rules (If you don’t want to get run over by passengers leaving the train, I suggest you should wait on either side as indicated).
+One word of warning, the doors close really fast and are automatic, and there are rarely, if at all, any staff on the platform.
+While there are zones for lining up to enter the train and zones for leaving the train drawn onto the platform, unfortunately no one really abides by those rules.
 Click here to see a video of people getting on/off the subway and here to see what a platform looks like (new window).

-Be prepared to stand, but not for very long, as the ride is fast, as there are limited seats.
+Be prepared to stand as there are limited seats.
 Another word of warning, the inertia is pretty strong.

 You can choose English as your language and all information is including the stop names are displayed in English.
 You can even choose which city you want the information for.

-You can view a map, or search for a station
+You can view a map, or search for a station.
+The names of the station are in English as well as Chinese Hanyu.

 Select your ‘from’ and ‘to’ station or click on the arrows for a reverse trip.

 The metro system has escalators and lifts, and services the city well including Shanghai Pudong International Airport, Shanghai HongQiao Domestic Airport, or Shanghai train stations (there are multiple train stations).
-If you are arriving in Shanghai by plane (domestic or international) or train, depending on the time, consider catching the metro to your arrival destination instead of catching a taxi, as a taxi is more expensive and is subjected to traffic, however it may be a lot slower.
-A taxi from Shanghai Pudong International Airport to JiaDing suburb costs ¥300-400 (day and night respectively) for 90 minutes (personal experience by friends) but metro costs around ¥50 but a little over 2 hours.
+If you are arriving in Shanghai by plane (domestic or international) or train, depending on the time, consider catching the metro to your arrival destination instead of catching a taxi, as a taxi is more expensive.
+However, the metro may be a lot slower.
+For example, a taxi from Shanghai Pudong International Airport to JiaDing suburb costs ¥300-400 (day and night respectively) for 90 minutes but a metro ride costs around ¥50, but a little over 2 hours.

 And now that you know how to use the metro system, click here for more things to do and see in Shanghai!